trtmn/custom_gcode/README.md

 ## ⚠️ Important Disclaimer

-These scripts have only been tested on my personal printer and are published as a guide only.
-I am not a professional, and these scripts have the potential to damage your printer if used incorrectly.
-Use these scripts at your own risk.
-Always verify the commands are appropriate for your specific printer model and configuration before running them.
+These G-code scripts have been tested exclusively on a Prusa Mini+ printer.
+While provided as a helpful reference, please note that I am not a professional 3D printing expert.
+These scripts could potentially cause damage to your printer if used improperly.
+Exercise caution and verify all commands are compatible with your specific printer model and settings before execution.
+Always review the code thoroughly before running it - never blindly trust code from external sources.

 ## Available Scripts